Chestnutkoala-9/airbnb-superhost-classification/README.md

 ## Project Structure

-- /data: This folder contains the dataset files used for training and testing the models.
-- /notebooks: This folder contains Jupyter notebooks used for data preprocessing, feature engineering, and model training.
+[InsideAirbnb](http://insideairbnb.com/) contains Jupyter notebooks used for data preprocessing, feature engineering, and model training.
-- /models: This folder contains saved trained models.
-- /results: This folder contains evaluation results and performance metrics of the models.
-- /README.md: This file provides an overview of the project and instructions on how to use the code.

 ## Dataset
 The dataset used for this project includes the following files:
 - listings-details.csv: Contains information about Airbnb listings, including listing descriptions and host characteristics.
 - reviews.csv: Contains customer reviews for the listings.

+They can be found in [InsideAirbnb](http://insideairbnb.com/).